mk/clerk-px23/README.md

    [:a.block.mt-1.hover:opacity-70 {:href "https://twitter.com/jackrusher"} "Jack Rusher"]]])
 ```

-## Introduction: Literate Programming, Notebooks and REPL-Driven Development
+## Introduction: Literate Programming, Notebooks and Interactive Development

-With Literate Programming, Knuth highlighted the importance of focusing on human beings as the consumers of computer programs.
-He was generating two derived artifacts from a single file: source code for the computer and a typeset document in natural language to help fellow humans understand what the program should do.
+Knuth's _Literate Programming_ emphasized the importance of focusing on human beings as consumers of computer programs.
+His original implementation involved authoring files that combined source code and documentations, which were then divided into two derived artifacts: source code for the computer and a typeset document in natural language to explain the program.

-Computational notebooks like Jupyter or Observable have gained popularity in recent years.
-These systems allow developers to mix code, text and visualizations in a document and improve upon Knuth's original idea by shortening the feedback loop from per-file processing to having a stateful process with which one can execute individual cells.
-Both Jupyter and Observable require the programmer to use the browser-based editing  environment and custom formats leading to archival and reuse issues[^notebook-pain-points].
+At the same time, other software was developed to target scientific use cases rather than program documentation.
+These systems, which prefigured modern computational notebooks, ranged from REPL-driven approaches like Macsyma and Mathematica to integrated WYSIWYG editors like Ron Avitzur's _Milo_ and _MathCAD_.

+In contemporary data science and software engineering practice, we often see interfaces that combine these two approaches, like Jupyter and Observable.
+In these notebooks, a user can mix prose, code, and visualizations in a single document that provides the advantages of Knuth's _Literate Programming_ with those of a scientific computing environment.
+Unfortunately, most such systems require the programmer to use a browser-based editing environment (which alienates programmers with a strong investment in their own tooling) and custom file formats (which cause problems for integration with broader software engineering practices)[^notebook-pain-points].

 [^notebook-pain-points]: See [What’s Wrong with Computational Notebooks?
 Pain Points, Needs, and Design Opportunities](https://doi.org/10.1145/3313831.3376729) by Souti Chattopadhyay, Ishita Prasad, Austin Z. Henley, Anita Sarma and Titus Barik.

-REPL-Driven Development in LISPs generally and Clojure specifically allow for code evaluation with even greater fidelity than notebook cells, letting the programmer evaluate individual forms.
-Clojure's single pass compilation strategy together with its focus on functional semantics make it very well suited to interactive development.
+TODO why is this broken?

+Although notebooks of this kind present an improvement on the programming experience of many languages, they often feel like a step backward to experienced Lisp programmers.
+In Lisp environments, it is common to be able to place the cursor after a single Lisp form and evaluate it in the context of a running program, providing finer granularity of control compared to the per-cell model of most notebooks.
+This workflow leads to a development style that these programmers are loath to lose.

 > That LISP users tend to prefer structured growth rather than stepwise refinement is not an effect of the programming system, since both methods are supported.
 I believe, however, that it is a natural consequence of the interactive development method, since programs in early stages of growth can be executed and programs in early stages of refinement cannot.[^sandewall]
 >